(200 words)

 With the beast saddled and loaded, he set off.

-At sunrise next morning, hundreds of men stood, knee-deep in the ocean.
+At sunrise the next morning, hundreds of men stood, knee-deep in the ocean.

 Pythis stood expectantly.
 Suddenly a young female emerged before him.
 Soft brown eyes observed him from a smooth, symmetrical face.
 Long, matted hair half-obscured pendulous breasts.
 The mermaid spoke telepathically, ‘I offer myself in peace.
 Please mate with me.’